Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Preliminaries

 \subsection{Distributionally Robust Optimization}

 Optimization problems often contain uncertain parameters.
-A small perturbation of the parameters could render the optimal solution of the original optimization problem infeasible or completely meaningless \cite{bertsimas2004price}.
-Distributionally robust optimization (DRO) \cite{kuhn2019wasserstein,duchi2021learning,blanchet2019quantifying} assumes that the probability distributions of uncertain parameters are unknown but remain in an ambiguity (uncertainty) set and aims to find a decision that minimizes the worst case expected cost over the ambiguity set, whose general form can be expressed as,
+A small perturbation of the parameters could render the optimal solution of the original optimization problem infeasible or completely meaningless \citep{bertsimas2004price}.
+Distributionally robust optimization (DRO) \citep{shi2023distributionally,chen2023adaptive,jia2025distributionally} assumes that the probability distributions of uncertain parameters are unknown but remain in an ambiguity (uncertainty) set and aims to find a decision that minimizes the worst case expected cost over the ambiguity set, whose general form can be expressed as,

 where $\boldsymbol{x} \! \in \! \boldsymbol{\mathcal{X}} $ represents the decision variable, ${\bf{P}}$ is the ambiguity set of probability distributions $P$ of uncertain parameters $\boldsymbol{\xi}$.
-Existing methods for solving DRO can be broadly grouped into two widely-used categories \cite{rahimian2019distributionally}: 1) Dual methods \cite{delage2010distributionally,wiesemann2013robust,gao2016distributionally} reformulate the primal DRO problems as deterministic optimization problems through duality theory.
-Ben-Tal et al. \cite{ben1999robust} reformulate the robust linear optimization (RLO) problem with an ellipsoidal uncertainty set as a second-order cone optimization problem (SOCP).
-2) Cutting plane methods \cite{mehrotra2014cutting,bertsimas2016reformulation} (also called adversarial approaches \cite{gorissen2015practical}) continuously solve an approximate problem with a finite number of constraints of the primal DRO problem, and subsequently check whether new constraints are needed to refine the feasible set.
-Recently, several new methods~\cite{qian2019robust,levy2020large,hu2021bias} have been developed to solve DRO, which need to solve the inner maximization problem at every iteration.
+Existing methods for solving DRO can be broadly grouped into two widely-used categories \citep{rahimian2019distributionally}: 1) Dual methods \citep{delage2010distributionally,wiesemann2013robust} reformulate the primal DRO problems as deterministic optimization problems through duality theory.
+Ben-Tal et al. \citep{ben1999robust} reformulate the robust linear optimization (RLO) problem with an ellipsoidal uncertainty set as a second-order cone optimization problem (SOCP).
+2) Cutting plane methods \citep{mehrotra2014cutting,bertsimas2016reformulation} (also called adversarial approaches \citep{gorissen2015practical}) continuously solve an approximate problem with a finite number of constraints of the primal DRO problem, and subsequently check whether new constraints are needed to refine the feasible set.
+Recently, with the advancement of bilevel optimization, a novel perspective to solving distributionally robust optimization problems has emerged \cite{jiaoasynchronous,hu2023contextual}.